QuantEcon/lecture-source-py/source/rst/hs_invertibility_example.rst

 deficit to the innovations in the econometrician's Wold representation

--  this is the object that would be recovered from a high order vector autoregression on the econometrician's observations
+-  this is the object that would be recovered from a high order vector autoregression on the econometrician's observations.

 Consumption responds only to the first innovation

--  this is indicative of the Granger causality imposed on the :math:`[c_t, c_t - d_t]` process by Hall's model: consumption Granger causes :math:`c_t - d_t`, with no reverse causality
+-  this is indicative of the Granger causality imposed on the :math:`[c_t, c_t - d_t]` process by Hall's model: consumption Granger causes :math:`c_t - d_t`, with no reverse causality.

 .. code-block:: python3